yangzhou12/MerMED/README.md

 ### 🌱Fine-tuning with RETFound weights

-1. Get access to the pre-trained models on HuggingFace (register an account and fill in the form) and go to step 2:
+1. Get access to the pre-trained models on HuggingFace and go to step 2:
 <table><tbody>
 <!-- START TABLE -->
 <!-- TABLE HEADER -->